-An employee is deemed to have specific skills or expertise if the employee’s annual taxable salary (excluding the 30% allowance) exceeds the ‘salary threshold’, i.e., the minimum salary required to be eligible for the ruling.
-For 2022 the salary threshold has been set at € 39,467.
-For employees under the age of 30 who have a qualifying master’s degree, the salary threshold has been set at € 30,001 for 2022.
+When applying for the 30% ruling, an employee is deemed to have specific skills or expertise if the employee’s annual guaranteed taxable salary, based on the signed employment agreement, exceeds the ‘salary threshold’, i.e., the minimum salary required to be eligible for the ruling.
+For 2023 the salary threshold has been set at € 41,954.
+For employees under the age of 30 who have a qualifying master’s degree, the salary threshold has been set at € 31,891 for 2023.
 No salary threshold applies for qualifying PhD degree holders, scientists, and certain types of medical specialists.
-Salary in kind and variable salary components are also included when calculating the salary.

 Salary received from foreign employment will be added to the Dutch salary when determining whether the salary at least meets the norm.
 In the case of part-time employment, the part-time salary must still be at least equivalent to the salary threshold.
 The part-time salary will not be ‘recalculated’ to a 100% employment salary.